-My research focuses on examining the neural bases of speech production as well as the role of native language phonology in influencing speech perception.
+My research focuses on the role of native language phonology in speech perception particularly in regards to speech segmentation.
 My research is strongly interdisciplinary, spanning not only Linguistics, but also Speech and Hearing Science and Physiology.
 I draw from psycholinguistics, formal and laboratory phonology, articulatory phonetics, anatomy and physiology, neurophysiology, corpus linguistics and work with both healthy and disordered populations.
 My work has both theoretical and clinical applications.

 My interests in the influence of native language on speech perception stem from my dissertation, which explored how harmonic classes and non-adjacent dependencies (e.g. vowel patterns) may be represented within the lexicons of Mongolian speakers.
 This work, conducted in Ulaanbaatar, Mongolia, is the first psycholinguistic investigation of Mongolian.For more information about my Khalkha Mongolian Corpus, please click on the link in the drop down menu above.

 My interest in the neural bases of speech production is strongly influenced by my experiences during a two-year post-doctoral position in the Department of Physiology at the University of Arizona.
 Under the direction of Dr. Fiona Bailey, my research focused on examining tongue structure and function in speech articulation through the use of electromyography (EMG), ultrasound, magnetic resonance imaging (MRI) and diffusion-tensor imaging (DTI) of tongue structure.
 This work sought to gain insight into the neural control of lingual musculature during speech and respiration.